shravangajula/DP-900-CertificationUpdates/daily_updates.md

 took a practice exam on the official Microsoft site and scored 82% on the first attempt and 88% on the second attempt.

-- Took the exam on May 23, 2024, and passed it.
+- Took the exam on May 23, 2024, and passed it.✅